Kamen Rider ZO

-Kamen Rider ZO (仮面ライダーZO, Kamen Raidā Zetto Ō), translated Masked Rider ZO, is a 1993 Japanese tokusatsu superhero film directed by Keita Amemiya and co-produced between Toei Company and Bandai.
-A Sega CD interactive movie was released for ZO in 1994, and was distributed in the United States as The Masked Rider: Kamen Rider ZO.
+Kamen Rider ZO (仮面ライダーZO, Kamen Raidā Zetto Ō), translated Masked Rider ZO, is a 1993 Japanese tokusatsu superhero film directed by Keita Amemiya, and co-produced between Toei Company and Bandai.
+A Sega CD interactive movie, The Masked Rider: Kamen Rider ZO, was released in 1994.

 To commemorate the series' 40th anniversary, ZO was shown on Toei's pay-per-view channel in September 2011.
 The film's protagonist, Kamen Rider ZO, appears in the later Kamen Rider Decade television series and is a playable character in the 2011 Nintendo DS video game All Kamen Rider: Rider Generation.
 Media Blasters licensed Kamen Rider ZO for a Region 1 Blu-ray release, along with Shin: Kamen Rider Prologue, Kamen Rider J, and the short Kamen Rider World.
-A limited Collector’s Edition featuring World and a special interview with Director Keita Amemiya was released in the summer of 2024 exclusively on the Media Blasters website, while a Standard Edition of the Blu-ray for the wider market is set to be released in April of 2025.
+A limited Collector’s Edition featuring World and a special interview with Director Keita Amemiya was released in the summer of 2024 exclusively on the Media Blasters website, while a Standard Edition of the Blu-ray for the wider market was released in April of 2025.
 This version of the Blu-ray however does not contain neither the short nor the interview.